Choisinyi/Business_KPIs_analysis_Tableau/README.md

 ## Customer Experience KPIs:

-- Drop-Out vs Refferal
+- Dropout vs Refferal
 - Positive vs Negative comments from the website
 - Avg Rating

 ![image](https://user-images.githubusercontent.com/80455832/125059920-6b26d280-e0de-11eb-87ab-9a95b1797f50.png)

 Findings:
-- There are more customer refferals than drop-outs.
+- There are more customer refferals than dropouts.
 - More positive comments from the website
 - At least half the of the weeks are above the avg ratings (the darker the colour means more poeple rate)